Quedlinburg Travel Guide: The Most Charming Timber-Frame Town in Germany

 This hotel is spread out across a series of restored buildings including a timbered barn that was previously home to a seed-growing company, a palace formerly owned by a distillery, and a barn with Prussian vaulted ceilings.

-Drinking a glass of red wine
+Nomadic Samuel drinking a glass of red wine for dinner in Quedlinburg

-Drinking a glass of red wine
+Nomadic Samuel drinking a glass of red wine for dinner

-Dinner at Restaurant Weinstube
+Dinner at Restaurant Weinstube featuring fish for the main course in Quedlinburg

-Dinner at Restaurant Weinstube
+Dinner at Restaurant Weinstube featuring fish for the main course

 The hotel also has two onsite restaurants: Weinstube which focuses on regional dishes with an haute cuisine twist, and Le Mariage which is a bit more exclusive (it only seats 20 guests who get to enjoy a 7-course meal).